gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 ## I. Authentication Flow Details

 This section describes the step-by-step process for each authentication-related user action.
-Form submissions are handled by **Server Actions** located in `src/features/auth/actions/auth.actions.ts`.
+Form submissions and auth operations are handled by **Server Actions** located in `src/features/auth/actions/auth.actions.ts`.
 These Server Actions then call **Service Functions** in `src/features/auth/services/auth.service.ts` which perform the direct interactions with Supabase.

 ### 1. User Registration (`/src/app/(auth)/register/page.tsx`)